FIFA World Cup 2026 Mexico Opening Ceremony: Start Time, Performers, Live Stream

 Sub-Saharan AfricaSuperSportDStv Stream

-Free-to-air access is available in the UK on BBC and ITV, in Australia on SBS, in France on M6, in Germany on ARD and ZDF, and in Brazil on Globo’s open channel.
+Free-to-air access is available in the UK on ITV, in Australia on SBS, in France on M6, in Germany on ARD and ZDF, and in Brazil on Globo’s open channel.
 Domestic Mexican viewers stream through ViX (Televisa’s platform) or watch broadcast on TV Azteca.
+In India, Zee Entertainment holds the rights, with live coverage on its Unite8 Sports channels and streaming on ZEE5 (subscription required).

 Stick to official broadcaster apps and channels.
 Pirate streams routinely deliver poor quality, missing audio, mid-show cutouts, or device security risks.